DamoM73/anvil-python-tutorials/15a_set_details_code.md

 ### Check First name text box

 First we will check that the First name text box is not blank.
 We will use a **guard clause** to achieve this.
-Basically it is an if statement that will use `return` to end the methoc if the the text box is empty.
+Basically it is an if statement that will use `return` to end the method if the the text box is empty.
 This will prevent the unnecessarily executing the rest of the method's code.

 ```{admonition} Guard clauses
 :class: note